annypop/SQL-Injection-Database-Security/readme.txt

+SQL Injecttion Attack & Prevention.
+Below is the details for each file required to run the project.

 config. php - configure database login. php - allows user to login register . php - allows user to login